RedwoodJS 4

 00:13:31 - Dom Saadi

-So it's just making sure we want to have full coverage right before we recommend because when we're just not confident We've made sure it works across the board yet.
+So it's really just making sure we have full coverage before we recommend it, because we're not confident we've made sure it works across the board yet.
 You should totally try it out.
 It's not going to break your app, I don't think.
-And if it does, you can just go back to Webpack.
-Super easy.
+And if it does, you can just go back to Webpack super easily.
 But it is way faster.

 00:13:54 - Nick Taylor

-Okay.
-Yeah.
-Now the.
+Okay, yeah.
 I know because I was speaking with Michael Chan on the stream at some point.
-They have vite support now, but there's still a part.
-So like when you change your components, it does re.
-Render faster with vite, but there's still a part of Storybook that is still using a webpack, which they're working on pulling that out, but.
-But it'll be nice once it's all been vitified or whatever.
-Whatever they call it.
+They have Vite support now, but there's still a part of Storybook that is still using Webpack, which they're working on pulling out.
+When you change your components, it does re-render faster with Vite, but it'll be nice once it's all been Vitified, or whatever they call it.

 00:14:24 - Dom Saadi

-Yeah, their V7 release is coming very soon, I want to say like in the next couple months and that's when they, I saw they had like, like legit vite support or I guess like legit enough that they're recommending you, you try it out and switch.
-So I'm excited and definitely a lot of respect for Storybook because they, they, they do like, I think I do webpack and they do like 10 times as much webpack, you know, like the kind of stuff they have to support.
-And even with their testing integration now, it's crazy what they have to do to be that framework Agnostic.
+Yeah, their v7 release is coming very soon, I want to say in the next couple months, and that's when I saw they had legit Vite support, or I guess legit enough that they're recommending you try it out and switch.
+So I'm excited, and definitely a lot of respect for Storybook, because they do, like, I think I do Webpack and they do like 10 times as much Webpack, you know?
+The kind of stuff they have to support, and even with their testing integration now, it's crazy what they have to do to be that framework-agnostic.

 00:15:00 - Nick Taylor

-Okay, yeah, no, for sure, yeah.
-Because they support quite a few frameworks now.
-View, svelte, react, obviously preact.
+Okay, yeah, no, for sure.
+Because they support quite a few frameworks now: Vue, Svelte, React, obviously Preact.
 And so yeah, there's a ton of work to rework that.
-But yeah, so getting back to Redwood though, because we're not talking about Storybook really, so I guess like, maybe some other concepts we can go over.
-Like I definitely want to dig into the.
-Some of the stuff that came in V4, but like for folks again, who are still new to redwood or haven't tried it before, like, what are some other concepts?
-Like I, I remember with, when chatting with Anthony, there's the concept of cells and I think it'd be good to kind of go over that because that's like kind of like a.
-I don't know if it's a primitive of redwood or what you would call it, but it's, it's definitely a core component of stuff going on in redwood.
+But getting back to Redwood, because we're not talking about Storybook really, I guess maybe some other concepts we can go over.
+I definitely want to dig into some of the stuff that came in v4, but for folks, again, who are still new to Redwood or haven't tried it before, what are some other concepts?
+I remember, when chatting with Anthony, there's the concept of cells, and I think it'd be good to kind of go over that because that's kind of like a, I don't know if it's a primitive of Redwood or what you would call it, but it's definitely a core component of stuff going on in Redwood.

 00:15:57 - Dom Saadi

-Yeah, cells are like the, the.
-A primitive is a good word.
-It's like the way you get data on the page.
-Like every framework like has a data fetching solution and cells are like, if I have to put them in a box, they're the render and then fetch, which is like at this point a bit of an updated paradigm or the other frameworks like Remix make their pitches on.
-You can have that all done before you even navigate to the page.
+Yeah, cells are like the... a primitive is a good word.
+It's the way you get data on the page.
+Every framework has a data-fetching solution, and cells, if I have to put them in a box, are the render-and-then-fetch model, which at this point is a bit of an outdated paradigm.
+Other frameworks like Remix make their pitch on having that all done before you even navigate to the page.

 00:16:28 - Anthony Campolo